 - Tractor Supply

-My go to place when I can’t get hanging plants in the price point I need I visit BJ’s Wholesale club.
-During the spring/summer months they carry hanging baskets outside the club.
+My go-to place when I can’t get hanging plants at the price point I need I visit BJ’s wholesale club.
+During the spring/summer months, they carry hanging baskets outside the club.

 These are priced around $15 for a larger basket, but I’m usually able to pot at least three planters from one hanging basket.
 I aim to spend $5 or less per planter.
 This will vary based on the size of your planters.

-Another frugal tip to decorate your yard is to have patience.
+Another frugal tip for decorating your yard is to have patience.
 When the Trisha Yearwood line first came to Tractor Supply, I was in love.

 Then I found two more on clearance during the end of summer.
 If you don’t have cheap blood, you can buy the number of planters you want and not think twice.
-The rest of us, it will pain us to wait and pain us to not buy.
+For the rest of us, it will pain us to wait and pain us not to buy.